canonical/snapcraft/docs/reference/snap-build-process.rst

 ---------------

 Snaps are created using a build configuration -- called from here on a *recipe* -- defined in a file named ``snapcraft.yaml``.
-The recipe is written in YAML, with keys and values defining the snap's structure and behavior.
+The recipe is written in a declarative style in YAML, with keys and values defining the snap's structure and behavior.
 When Snapcraft runs, it parses this file and uses the declared information to build the snap.
 For developers more familiar with the traditional Linux build systems, the process is somewhat similar a Makefiles and RPM SPEC files.

 The recipe is a plaintext file encoded in UTF-8, can be composed manually or generated from a template.
 The template contains enough boilerplate keys to